briannededeugd/wddblog/posts/jeremykeith.md

-_Sidenote: When JavaScript is mentioned in this blog, we're referring to client-side JavaScript in a web-browser_
+_Sidenote: When JavaScript is mentioned in this blog, we're referring to client-side JavaScript in a web-browser._

 Jeremy Keith tells us that in the world of music, composition can take on various forms, each reflecting a distinct approach to creativity.
 There's the classical approach, in which musicians write down which notes to play, how to play them and for how long to do so.
 And there's the jazz approach, where there's no sheet music but merely a sketch, a single interval, and one key defined to record with.